erichgh/ttest2bf/README.md

-# The Bayesian two-sample t-test
+# The Bayesian two-sample T-Test

 Very simple Python module to calculate JZS Bayes Factor for a two-sample t-test given t and sample sizes.